 Trattoria Stella– We didn’t get a chance to try this place, but we want to if we head back to Traverse.
 It’s a well-rated Italian restaurant inside a former insane asylum.
 Interesting right?

 Northern Michigan Road Trip

-After checking into our cabin, we drove from Kingsley to Sleeping Bear Dunes but had a hard time finding anywhere to pull over for photos.
-The drive sure was beautiful though.
-We then drove up to the town of Leland, and back down and around Lake Leelanau.
-Stopped here for some photos:
+After checking into our cabin, we drove from Kingsley to Sleeping Bear Dunes but had difficulty finding anywhere to pull over for photos.
+The drive sure was beautiful, though.
+We then drove up to the town of Leland and back down and around Lake Leelanau.
+I stopped here for some photos:

 Old Mission Peninsula

 It took us hours to drive the road.
-I couldn’t stop taking photos and that’s a good problem to have.
-In the spring, the peninsula is dotted with beautiful cherry blossom trees.
+I couldn’t stop taking photos, and that’s a good problem to have.
+In the spring, the peninsula fills with beautiful cherry blossom trees.